Sanguine: Visual Analysis for Patient Blood Management: Domain Goals

 \section{Domain Goals}

-Our main collaborator, also a coauthor of this paper, is the medical director of the Transfusion Medicine Service at University of Utah.
-As a PBM expert, he is studying how transfusion affects patient outcomes and the overall use and effectiveness of patient blood management.
-Transfusion is common across specialities, including in a nonsurgical context, but we decided to focus on cardiac surgical cases because hemorrhage is more prevalent in cardiac surgeries, and cardiac surgeries are complex in nature.

-To get a good understanding of the domain goals, we first interviewed Dr.\ Metcalf about his process for evaluating patient blood management practice.
-He started by comparing transfused units against preoperative hemoglobin values.
-A patient should first be treated for anemia if it is present, and ideally have a hemoglobin value above 13g/dL before surgery.
-If a patient has a hemorrhage during the procedure, cell salvage should be considered as an alternative to transfusion.
-Dr.\ Metcalf also analyzed the patient's postoperative hemoglobin value: a high hemoglobin value indicates excessive transfusion unless no transfusion was performed.
-The most important measures are patient outcomes, which can be influenced by transfusion practice.
-Analyzing transfusions within the context of preconditions, risk factors, details about the surgery, vital signs, and outcomes, is critical for an accurate analysis.

-Dr.\ Metcalf also described his concerns about sharing insights effectively with surgeons, which has been only partially successful in the past.
-Surgeons may not always have the time to analyze data closely.
-When advising surgeons and anesthesiologists, he would prefer a medium that conveys the main aspects efficiently.
-Because a well-designed visualization can communicate the data with ease, we decided to design and implement a visual analysis tool for analyzing and reviewing patient blood management practice with outcomes of interest.

-Next, to understand the needs of all stakeholders involved in PBM, we conducted a creative visualization-opportunities workshop~\cite{kerzner_framework_2019}.
-Participants included two cardiac anesthesiologists, one cardiac surgery critical care physician, and one IT manager.
-The participants identified factors that potentially lead to unnecessary transfusions, and brainstormed on how to improve the current standard of care for better patient outcomes.
-They agreed on the need for better PBM practices, and were hopeful that a tool showing comprehensive PBM data could lead to better practices in general.
-The feedback from the workshop greatly helped us to establish our research plan and design for the project.
-After the workshop, we met with all cardiac surgeons at the University of Utah Hospital to ensure that our analysis was broadly representative.

-Based on these interviews, meetings, and the creativity workshop, we identified the following goals our collaborators have regarding patient blood management:
+Based on the CVO workshops, the all-hands meeting, and the regular meetings with our main collaborator, we identified the following high-level domain goals our collaborators have regarding patient blood management:

 \begin{itemize} \item \textbf{Identifying problematic transfusion practices}, and thereby improving outcomes is the primary goal that all our stakeholders share.
 Meeting this goal requires the analysis of transfusion data in the context of patient records and evidence-based guidelines from the literature.
-Also, we discussed comparisons of various aspects (between clinicians, between time intervals, etc.) as a way to achieve the goal.
+Also, comparisons of various aspects (between clinicians, between time intervals, etc.) emerged as a way to achieve the goal.

-\item \textbf{Decision support for when to transfuse} was brought up as another goal.
-Surgeons and anesthesiologists would like to have more data and information about when it is appropriate to transfuse while in the operating room.
+\item \textbf{Decision support for when to transfuse} during surgery was brought up as another goal during the workshop.
+Clinicians would like to have more data and information about when it is appropriate to transfuse while in the operating room.

 \end{itemize}